olm3ca/mirror/README.md

 <img src="Mirror.jpg" width="900">

-If your Mirror is a BOE display, read below for an easy solution.
-If you have Samsung or any other display, the steps to work with your panel is still a work in progress.
+If your Mirror is a BOE display, read below for the solution we developed.
+If you have Samsung or any other display, the steps to work with your panel is still a work in progress - see [this](https://github.com/olm3ca/mirror/blob/main/Other%20models.md) for more details.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Before you begin,